trueagi-io/metta-wam/MettaLog_metta_interp.pl.md

 ---

-This wiki page provides a detailed overview of key concepts in MeTT

-aLog's evaluation process, guiding developers through the rationale behind different evaluation modes and their applications.
+This wiki page provides a detailed overview of key concepts in MeTTaLog's evaluation process, guiding developers through the rationale behind different evaluation modes and their applications.